The 3 Best Podcasts on Fashion and Sustainability

 Some topics covered in the podcast: avoiding overproduction in the fashion industry, supporting smaller brands in navigating supply chain volume minimums, and mitigating microplastic pollution in the fashion industry

 The host: Kestrel Jenkins started the podcast, Conscious Chatter, in 2016.
 From a young age, she was interested in fashion and sustainability – specifically fair trade.
-As an adult, she discovered that the fashion industry was the second most polluting – after oil.
-That’s when she began her podcast, where she features various members of the fashion supply chain, including farmers, manufacturers, and designers.
-Her aim is to help us all become more conscious of the stories behind what we wear.
+She began her podcast, to help us all become more conscious of the stories behind what we wear.
+To tell these stories, her podcast features various members of the fashion supply chain, including farmers, manufacturers, and designers.

 An episode you won’t want to miss: Sally Fox on breeding naturally colored organic cotton